microsoft/typespec-mcp/packages/mcp-server-typespec/assets/instructions/mcp-http.md

 ### Update MCP config

+After each build, update the mcp config under `.vscode/mcp.json` if needed:

-Check the MCP server code compiled under `tsp-output/typespec-mcp-rest-server-js/mcp-server/tools.ts` after each build.
-If there is any environment variable declared in the code and not existed in config, update the config under `.vscode/mcp.json` with adding or editing the `env` part and ask user to provide the env value.
+- Check the MCP server code compiled under `tsp-output/typespec-mcp-rest-server-js/mcp-server/tools.ts`.
+If there is any environment variable declared in the code and not existed in config's `env` part, update the config.
+You should only change the `env` part, but DO NOT change the `typy`, `command` or `args`.

 Example: